deniiz-ylmzz/ai-code-review-assignment/submission_template.md

 ## 4) Final Judgment
 - Decision: Reject
 - Justification: The implementation only handes one case out of thousands.
-- Confidence & unknowns: After
+- Confidence & unknowns: After the corrections, the implementaion handles a variety of cases properly.

 ---